TUT22-DevTeam/BUS-WebApp-Frontend/README.md

 ```bash
 $ docker compose up -d
 ```

-## Third, open the browser
-You can open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After that, you can open [http://localhost:3000](http://localhost:3000) with your browser to see the result.